This blog may contain affiliate links. Read our disclosure policy for more info.

 Laguna de Los Tres is Argentina’s rival to the Las Torres Viewpoint in Torres del Paine National Park.
 In fact, I actually believe it’s more impressive and I’ve done it twice now!

-The Laguna de Los Tres trail starts in the small town of El Chalten and climbs 800 m (2,625 ft) in elevation to Laguna de Los Tres (the lake) that sits below Cerro Fitz Roy (the impressive mountain peak.)
+The Laguna de Los Tres trail starts in the small town of El Chalten and climbs 800 m (2,625 ft) in elevation to Laguna de Los Tres (the lake) that sits below Cerro Fitz Roy (the impressive mountain peak).

-The 21-kilometer (13 miles) round trip isn’t easy and the last 1 km (0.6 mi) will have you wishing you never decided to hike the trail at all.
+The 21-kilometer (13-mile) round trip isn’t easy and the last 1 km (0.6 mi) will have you wishing you never decided to hike the trail at all.
 But once you reach the top you’ll be blown away by this breathtaking view.
 This trail is one of the best things to do in El Chalten and Patagonia in general!

 5. Hike to Laguna Torre